2016 shooting of Dallas police officers: Victims

-This was the deadliest single incident for law enforcement officers in the United States since the September 11 attacks, surpassing two 2009 shootings in Lakewood, Washington, and Oakland, California, where four officers each were killed.
+This was the deadliest single incident for law enforcement officers in the United States since the September 11 attacks, surpassing two 2009 shootings in Lakewood, Washington, and Oakland, California, which each left four officers dead.

 Perpetrator

 Early life and education

-Micah Xavier Johnson was born in Magee, Mississippi and raised in Mesquite, Texas.
+Micah Xavier Johnson was born in Magee, Mississippi, on July 2, 1991, and he was raised in Mesquite, Texas.
 He once described his childhood as "stressful" during a VA visit on August 15, 2014, but further details were redacted on the visit report.
 When he was four, his parents divorced.

 Johnson transferred into John Horn High School when he was 17 and participated in its Junior Reserve Officers' Training Corps program, according to the Mesquite Independent School District.
 He struggled academically, graduating in 2009 with a 1.98 grade-point average and a ranking of 430 out of 453 students in his class.

 In the spring of 2011, he enrolled in four classes at Richland College, but never completed any of them.
 Investigators believed that Johnson had access to El Centro College through his enrollment at Richland, citing his pre-planned and coordinated movements throughout Building B.